Vince Dizon: Bases Conversion and Development Authority (2019–2022)

-In December 2020, Dizon was appointed by President Duterte as the OIC chairperson of Clark Development Corporation, a subsidiary of the BCDA that manages Clark Freeport Zone.
+In December 2020, Dizon was appointed by President Duterte as the officer-in-charge chairperson of the Clark Development Corporation, a subsidiary of the BCDA that manages Clark Freeport Zone.

 On October 15, 2021, Dizon filed his resignation as BCDA president.

-National Action Plan Against COVID-19
+National Action Plan Against COVID-19 (2020–2022)

 During the 2020 COVID-19 pandemic and even while serving as BCDA chief, Dizon was appointed National Action Plan Against COVID-19 Deputy Chief Implementer, contributing to the government's policies in response to COVID-19 and serving as the country's Testing Czar.

 As chief coordinator of the government's "Test, Trace and Treat" strategy, Dizon played an active role in improving the Philippines’ COVID-19 testing capacity.
 In September, Dizon reported that 3 million Filipinos have been tested, with daily testing capacity reaching 42,000.
 Dizon was also actively involved in the conversion of major facilities to mega quarantine centers for COVID patients.

 In Clark, Dizon initiated the setting up of Task Force Clark Safe Haven to assist overseas Filipino workers (OFWs), both those stranded by the lockdown and those returning to the country.

 Through Dizon and the Clark Development Corporation (CDC), Clark was able to host the Philippine Basketball Association (PBA) bubble, the first sports event in the country amid the COVID-19 pandemic.

 In November 2021, Dizon took his oath of office as the new Presidential Adviser for COVID response.
 According to acting presidential spokesperson Karlo Nograles, his office is focused on the vaccination efforts of government.

+Secretary of Transportation (2025)

+Appointment

+On February 13, 2025, President Bongbong Marcos appointed Dizon as Secretary of Transportation, replacing Jaime Bautista, who resigned citing health reasons.
+Dizon took his oath of office before President Marcos on February 21.
+The Commission on Appointments confirmed his appointment on June 3, 2025.

+Tenure

+On his first day as secretary, Dizon ordered the Toll Regulatory Board (TRB) to suspend its plan to implement a compulsory cashless payment system on toll roads, describing the proposed system as "anti-poor".

+In May 2025, Dizon directed local officials in Eastern Visayas to operationalize the Amandayehan Port in Basey, Samar, within two weeks as part of emergency measures to address logistics disruptions caused by load restrictions on the San Juanico Bridge.
+During an inter-agency meeting and site inspection, Dizon emphasized President Marcos's instruction to ensure the continuous movement of goods, fuel, and essential supplies between the provinces of Leyte and Samar amid the declaration of states of emergency in Samar and Tacloban.
+He also recommended that the port's management be transferred to the Philippine Ports Authority (PPA) to enable sustained funding and development beyond the initial works supported by the Department of Public Works and Highways (DPWH).